A confession: I run a lot, mostly with but sometimes without music.

 Running without music can be beneficial for your workout routine.
 During music-free runs, you can focus more on your body’s movements, improving your overall form and efficiency.
 To get the best of both worlds, try alternating between running with music and without it.
 This way, you can reap the rewards of both entertaining and focused runs.

 Listening to your breath and footsteps while running can help increase your awareness, fine-tuning your technique.
-Running in silence also allows you to pay more attention to your surroundings and notice more, which can enhance your safety, especially when running on busy streets or trails.
+Running in silence also allows you to pay more attention to your surroundings, avoid sensory overload (e.g. when running on a hangover) and notice more, which can enhance your safety, especially when running on busy streets or trails.

 Recommended Breaks from Music